The videomodeconfiguration object allows you to configure the video resolution and retrieve video output settings.

 This interface contains the settings of a video-mode configuration.

-[DOMString] modeName: A description of the video mode (a full list of modes can be found here).
+[DOMString] modeName: A description of the video mode (as well as any additional video-mode parameters).
 The video mode can also be set to "auto".

 [DOMString] colorSpace: The color space of the video signal ("8bit", "10bit", or "12bit")